Regime-Adaptive Bayesian Optimization via Dirichlet Process Mixtures of Gaussian Processes: Experiments

 \paragraph{Competing Methods} We compare \ours against a diverse set of state-of-the-art algorithms, beginning with \textit{Standard Single-GP BO (SGP)} \citep{snoek2012practical}; to ensure a fair comparison and isolate the impact of our regime-adaptive mechanism, we employ the standard Squared Exponential kernel for both the SGP baseline and \ours.
 To assess performance in high-dimensional and heterogeneous settings, we include \textit{TuRBO}\footnote{\url{https://github.com/uber-research/TuRBO}} \citep{eriksson2019scalable}, which restricts optimization to local trust regions to handle non-stationarity; \textit{SAASBO}\footnote{\url{https://github.com/martinjankowiak/saasbo}} \citep{eriksson2021high}, which addresses high dimensionality via sparse axis-aligned subspace priors; \textit{BAxUS}\footnote{\url{https://github.com/lpapenme/BAxUS}} \citep{papenmeier2022increasing}, which progressively expands the dimensionality of its adaptive subspace embeddings; and \textit{ALEBO}\footnote{\url{https://github.com/facebookresearch/alebo}} \citep{letham2020reexamining}, which optimizes within a linear embedding of the input space.
 Our evaluation also incorporates \textit{HEBO}\footnote{\url{https://github.com/huawei-noah/HEBO}} \citep{cowen2022hebo}, a robust method combining heteroscedastic GPs with input warping; \textit{Bounce}\footnote{\url{https://github.com/lpapenme/bounce}} \citep{papenmeier2023bounce}, a trust-region approach designed for high-dimensional mixed spaces; \textit{SMAC}\footnote{\url{https://github.com/automl/SMAC3}} \citep{hutter2011sequential}, a random-forest-based alternative for non-smooth landscapes; and \textit{COMBO}\footnote{\url{https://github.com/QUVA-Lab/COMBO}} \citep{oh2019combinatorial}, which utilizes graph kernels to model combinatorial variables. \emph{Note that} COMBO is omitted from the Drug Discovery and ConStellaration experiments because its computational complexity renders it intractable on these large-scale benchmarks.

 \paragraph{Metrics and Experiment Settings} We report the \emph{best objective value found so far} averaged over \textit{5} independent seeds, with shaded regions denoting the \textit{standard error}.
 All methods are initialized with (20 for synthetic and 5 for scientific design) identical quasirandom Sobol points.
 To ensure numerical stability, input features are normalized to the hypercube $[-1, 1]^d$, and target values are standardized (zero mean, unit variance) prior to model fitting in each iteration. \ours and the SGP baseline are implemented in PyTorch~\citep{paszke2019pytorch}, utilizing the \textit{Expected Improvement (EI)} acquisition function.
 We optimize the acquisition function using L-BFGS with \textit{20 random restarts}, selecting the candidate with the highest acquisition value to update the dataset.
-For \ours, cluster-specific kernel parameters are optimized via Adam by maximizing the marginal log likelihood; inference is performed using collapsed Gibbs sampling with a burn-in of 500 iterations.
-Other baselines use their official implementations; all experiments except SAASBO ran on CPU-only resources.
+For \ours, cluster-specific kernel parameters are optimized via Adam (learning rate $0.05$, $200$ gradient steps per BO iteration, no early stopping) maximizing the marginal log-likelihood; inference is performed via collapsed Gibbs sampling with $500$ burn-in iterations followed by $S = 5$ post-burn-in posterior samples used for the acquisition computation.
+The pruning threshold is $\epsilon = 10^{-3}$.
+Other baselines use their official implementations; all experiments except SAASBO ran on \textit{CPU-only} resources.